linuxserver/docker-beets/README.md

 Edit the config file in /config

+To edit the config from within the container use `beet config -e`

 ## Info

 * To monitor the logs of the container in realtime `docker logs -f beets`.